Xierulean/Discord-Bot/README.md

 1. The goal that is trying to be achieved.
 What was the expected outcome?
 2. What actually happened?
 If there was an error message, what was the error message?
+3. What is the version of the CLI you are using?
-3. If the problem is related to implementing a feature, please also include the code in question.
+4. If the problem is related to implementing a feature, please also include the code in question.

 # Contribution

-If you would like to help out with the bot.
-Feel free to fork the project, add your changes, then create a pull request.
+If you would like to help out with the bot, feel free to fork the project, add your changes, then create a pull request.
+Plus, I'm also looking for a new bot logo!

 ## Code Style